solana-developers/cu_optimizations/counterC/README.md

 cd counterC
 ```

-- Build the program

 ```console
 make
 ```

-- Test it
+# Test the C program

 ```console
 SBF_OUT_DIR="out" cargo test --manifest-path "Cargo.toml"
 ```

-- OR use the helper from the root of this repo to build and test
+OR use the helper from the root of this repo to build and test

 ```console
 ./test-c.sh counter
 ```

+# Test the unsave Rust C program

 A similar result can also be achieved using unsafe rust.
 The code is in the `counter/src/lib.rs` file.
 The code is compiled to a shared object file using the following command: